minkaotic/front-end-notes/notes/CSS-Layout-Techniques.md

   - **`flex-shrink`** determines the rate at which flex items shrink when necessary due to insufficient container space.
 The default value is 1, i.e. all items shrinking equally.

-  - **`flex-basis`** specifies the initial size of an item along the cross axis of a flex item (i.e. before any "remaining space" is distributed), which at the same time sets the minimum size value below which an item will be distributed to the next line (if using `flex-wrap`).
+  - **`flex-basis`** specifies the initial size of an item along the cross axis of a flex item (i.e. before any "remaining space" is distributed), which at the same time sets the minimum size value below which an item will be distributed to the next line if using `flex-wrap`.
+It defaults to `auto`, which means falling back to an element's specified width/height.

   - Since `flex-basis` is commonly used in conjunction with `flex-grow`, the **`flex`** shorthand can be used to set both.
 It also sets smart defaults for the optional values, for example, `flex: 1;` sets the `flex-basis` to `0` (default is `auto`).
 (See ["MDN - Flex"](https://developer.mozilla.org/en-US/docs/Web/CSS/flex) for more details.)
   ```css